JelNet-webapplications/PinballPhysics/README.md

 # pinballPhysics
-Originally created by volt64bolt for Jelcraft's website.
+Originally created by volt64bolt for JelNet